elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

 *Last updated*: 11 Jul approx 1:10pm Kyoto time.

 Here are some libraries we'll use.
+(Also note that I made a [GitHub gist with the code to get from the beginning to the first graph](https://gist.github.com/elb0/221b98cd7f89674515f2a25a6cde5859).)

 {% highlight r %}
 library(twitteR)